adnzaki/ss-paging/README.md

 This option is a part of SSPaging URL pattern.
 It will be used to determine where the display data to start from.
 ### `orderBy`: string
 This option is a part of SSPaging URL pattern.
 It will be used set data order.
+### `searchBy`: string|array
+This option is a part of SSPaging URL pattern.
+It will be used to tell the server which field that is used to search data.
+It can be a string or array
 ### `sort`: string
 This option is a part of SSPaging URL pattern.
 This common value of this option are 'ASC' and 'DESC', but it can be another value depend on your backend.
 ### `search`: string